kentrikos/aws-bootstrap/docs/how-to-start.md

     * __private__ SSH key allowing read-only access

 6. Route53 private hosted zone for a domain that will be used to access services (e.g. Jenkins-X) via convenient names.
+    * currently, only zones maintained within "operations" account are supported
+    * please note Hosted Zone ID of your domain (using AWS console or awscli)

 ## NOTES: